faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 is reasonable.
 When the taxa you are interested in span a wider range of divergence times (> 50 MYA), you may want to think about internal trimming.

-How you accomplish you edge- or internal trimming is also a decision you need to make.
+How you accomplish you edge- or internal-trimming is also a decision you need to make.
 In phyluce_, we implement our edge-trimming algorithm by running the alignment program "as-is" (i.e., without the `--no-trim`) option.
 We do internal-trimming by turning off trimming using `--no-trim`, then passing the